AdityaBorkar/ai-dev/.ai/scripts/README.md

 # Meta-Development Script

-This folder contains a **meta-development script** (`dev.js`) and related utilities that manage tasks for an AI-driven or traditional software development workflow.
-The script revolves around a `tasks.json` file, which holds an up-to-date list of development tasks.

 ## Overview

 In an AI-driven development process—particularly with tools like [Cursor](https://www.cursor.so/)—it's beneficial to have a **single source of truth** for tasks.
 This script allows you to: